y-lohse/flexible-breakpoints/README.md

 @media only screen and (min-width: 700px) and (max-width: 1200px)
 ```

-That's logn, hard to read, hard to maintain.
+That's long, hard to read, hard to maintain.
 Sass makes it much easier with the @content directive.
 [Here](http://thesassway.com/intermediate/responsive-web-design-in-sass-using-media-queries-in-sass-32)
 and [there](http://css-tricks.com/media-queries-sass-3-2-and-codekit/) is how you set it up, and
 afterwards you can go